-Superficial Siderosis patients, family, and friends often feel overwhelmed.
+Often a newly diagnosed superficial siderosis patient, their family, and friends feel overwhelmed.
 Finding a support network is a must.
-It’s vital to remember you are not alone; the first thing we did after Gary’s diagnosis was search Google.
+Remember, you are not alone.
+The first thing we did after Gary’s diagnosis was search Google.
 What is Superficial Siderosis?

 Google led us to an excellent blog site by New Zealander Dave Hill.
-It offered the only information written from the patient point of view we could find.
+It offered the only information written from the patient point of view.
 Dave’s blog explained a little of what we were about to face in easy to understand language.
-When Dave began reaching out via email, he found only 50+/- recorded Superficial Siderosis cases worldwide.
-He raised the number of documented SS’ers to over 100 confirmed cases.
-All thanks to his efforts, fellow sufferers began to make a connection.
+When Dave began reaching out via email, he found only 50+/- recorded superficial siderosis cases worldwide.
+He raised that number by connecting to more than 100 confirmed cases.
+Dave unfortunately can no longer update his blog due to health reasons but thanks to his efforts, fellow superficial siderosis community members began to make a connection.

 Our Support Community

-Social media makes it easy to connect with people from across the globe.
-As a result of Dave’s efforts, a Superficial Siderosis group began on Facebook.
-The members give the newly diagnosed a chance for day to day interactions, compare notes, and share stories.
-Most of all, a place to vent on the awful days.
-People surrounding you don’t have a clue what you are experiencing.
+Social media has made it easy to connect people from the farthest corners of the world.
+Our community group members give the newly diagnosed a place to virtually gather for peer interaction, compare notes, and share stories.
+Most importantly, it’s a private place to vent during the bad days when those surrounding you haven’t a clue what you are experiencing.